pavelkomarov/pavelkomarov.github.io/_writing/quotes.md

 "Be bold, and mighty forces will come to your aid."
 --Goethe

+"If we do not create and control our environment, our environment creates and controls us."
+--Marshall Goldmish

 "It’s only old people who say that young people feel “invincible”; it takes a writer of some wisdom to see that youth looks invincible only in retrospect, from the outside."
 --Rob Goodman, [How To Be Intoxicated](https://www.chronicle.com/interactives/alcohol_essay)